Blendify/blender-manual/blender_docs/manual/animation/drivers.rst

    Shape Key Driver.
 Click to enlarge.

-This example uses the Armature Bone 'b' Z Rotation to control the Value of a Shape Key.
+This example uses the Armature Bone "b" 's Z Rotation to control the Value of a Shape Key.
 The bone rotation mode is set to XYZ Euler.

 The Driver F-Curve is mapped like so:

-- Bone Z Rotation 0.0(0.0): Shape Key value 0.0
+- Bone Z Rotation 0.0 (0.0): Shape Key value 0.0
-- Bone Z Rotation -2.09(-120.0): Shape Key value 1.0
+- Bone Z Rotation -2.09 (-120.0): Shape Key value 1.0

 This kind of driver can also be setup with the Variable Type Rotational Difference.